The aim of this guide is to help you write good quality product titles that are of great value to search engine and useful to readers.

 - Bad example: OZtrail deluxe gazebo

-- Bad example: OZtrail 2m x 3 metres Gazebo
+- Bad example: OZtrail 2m x 3 meters Gazebo

 To write product titles that search engines would love, make sure you: